tetrisplay/CAAP-CS/Lab2/game/README.md

 Future Directions:

 The end/death problem in this game can be resolved.
 It can also be made more complex.

+Secondary Comment:

+I tried to push my code.
+It worked before I submitted it, but now its corrupted.